XPOF Bronstein, Gewirtz & Grossman LLC Announces that Xponential Fitness, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, Feb.
-12, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Xponential Fitness, Inc. ("Xponential" or "the Company") (NYSE: XPOF) and certain of its officers.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Xponential Fitness, Inc. (“Xponential” or “the Company”) (NYSE: XPOF) and certain of its officers.

 Class Definition: